beaurancourt/blog/markdown/rewriting-isfjall.md

 Woah, lots to unpack here, and a lot to rewind in order to have a coherent campaign.
 Say that you're just like me, and this is the first Nordlond (first gurps adventure at all, really) adventure you're running.
-The characters just met each other.
+What are all of these nouns, events, and plot points?
+Did I skip a section?

+Wait, did I miss the opening speech somewhere?

+Where's the "Session 1" info?

 You've pitched a "viking/skyrim setting with faeries and dragons and demons" and the players are super into it and made characters.
 Chatter died down and it's time for you to set the scene.
 What's your speech?

 Caravan to Ein Arris gives you a speech.